Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Blind

 You can no longer see in the usual fashion.
-Instead, you gain an innate awareness of the 30 feet around you as if you could see in bright light.
+Instead, you gain an innate awareness of the 6 tiles around you as if you could see in bright light.
 Within this radius, you are immune to the blinded condition and light and heavy shroud effects.
 Outside of this radius, you are treated as if you were suffering from the blinded condition.

 ### Chosen